Faculty Development Programs

 This monthly newsletter shares the latest news, events, and programming related to engaged teaching and learning in the Center for Experiential Learning and across Loyola University Chicago.
 You can sign up for the newsletter here.

 CEL Faculty Guide

-You can download the CEL Faculty Guide and contact the CEL team for consultations.
+You can download the Faculty Guide - Spring 2019 and contact the CEL team for consultations.

 Experiential Learning Faculty Certificate Program: In collaboration with Marquette University’s Center for Teaching and Learning/Service-Learning Program, Loyola’s Center for Experiential Learning is launching a new faculty development program for Loyola’s faculty to build strategies in teaching experiential learning courses.
 This educational development program provides workshops focused on integrated course design, implementing experiential learning, working with community partners, and facilitating critical reflection.

 Communities in Solidarity Program: The Communities in Solidarity program is funded through Plan 2020: Building a More Just, Humane, and Sustainable World, Loyola’s strategic plan 2015-2020.
 This program consists of two initiatives from the Center for Experiential Learning, an immersion for faculty and staff in Rogers Park and Edgewater more directly in order to create more Engaged Learning opportunities for Loyola students, and funding for engaged learning course connected with Rogers Park and Edgewater.

 Write Now!
 Workshop Series: This writing workshop series is designed to provide faculty with dedicated time and space to develop engaged research and scholarship.
 Each workshop offers a supportive interdisciplinary atmosphere, guided writing sessions, and refreshments.